-For details on using NRS and NRS syntax, see the System Administration Guide for GemStone/S 64 BitSystem Administration Guide for GemStone/S 64 Bit.
+Additional NRS directives and gemnetobject arguments can be included.
+For details on using NRS and NRS syntax and the gemnetobject utility, see the System Administration Guide for GemStone/S 64 Bit.

 Use the Topaz set command to establish these parameters.
 For example: